 Real-time visibility into your fleet’s operations and vehicle location is important for fleet managers to make timely decisions.

-GPS tracking can help fleet managers locate their vehicles in real-time.
-However, with geofencing, fleet managers can get even more data and insights.
-In addition, strategic geofencing alerts can also help fleet managers to automate and simplify fleet management.
+GPS tracking can help fleet managers locate their vehicles in real time.
+However, when you use geofencing in your fleet management, you can get even more data and insights, and strategic geofencing alerts can also automate and simplify overall management.

 With geofencing alerts, fleet managers can learn if drivers are running late, prevent vehicle theft or misuse, improve efficiency at shippers and receivers, and keep customers updated regarding delivery schedules.

-In this post, we will discuss more about geofencing and a variety of ways fleet managers can use geofencing to increase efficiency and productivity.
+In this post, we’ll discuss a variety of ways to use geofencing in fleet management to increase efficiency and productivity.

 What is geofencing?

 A geofence is a virtual parameter in a real-world geographic area.
 Whenever a driver enters or exits that geofenced area, fleet managers can receive a notification.

 These virtual boundaries or zones can be as narrow as a single-lane street, as vast as a whole country, or as outstretched as a highway.

 Your pinpointed placement is known as geolocation and your borders around specific tracking points as geofences.